ArenKDesai/Aren-s-Notes/os lec.md

 Another method is using load and store commands.
 The acquire function has a variable labeled False, sets it to true in a permanent loop, and waits until another process sets this to false.
 This doesn't really work since having >2 threads can cause serious issues.
 This is not atomic.
 Since none of these methods really work, we'll have the hardware work the load/store operation (since the hardware cannot be interrupted).
 This is done with ```xchg```, which replaces a variable's value with a value, but returns the old value.
 Set it to 1 in a loop, and if it returns 0 instead of 1, the lock was released.

-Schedulers are unaware of locks and unlocks, so processes can take advantage of basic spinlocks to permanently lock o
+Schedulers are unaware of locks and unlocks, so processes can take advantage of basic spinlocks to permanently lock other processes.
+However,